No special treatment: Fake video of Zuckerberg stays on Instagram | Malay Mail

-SAN FRANCISCO, June 12 — Instagram will refrain from taking down an ultra realistic “deepfake video” posted yesterday of Facebook’s CEO bragging about controlling billions of people’s “stolen” personal data.
+LOS ANGELES, June 12 — Instagram will refrain from taking down an ultra-realistic “deepfake video” posted yesterday of Facebook’s CEO bragging about controlling billions of people’s “stolen” personal data.

 “I owe it all to Spectre.
 Spectre showed me that whoever controls the data controls the future.”